HamChowderr/myMVP-starterkit/README.md

 The project has been configured to automatically load the Stripe MCP server when using Cursor.
 The configuration is in `.cursor/mcp.json`.

 **Note:** You may need to restart Cursor after updating the API key in the configuration file.

+**Important:** When you first start the application in Cursor, you will see a notification that "2 MCPs have been detected".
+You should press "Enable" to activate both the Stripe and Supabase MCPs.
+The full configuration of these MCPs will be handled later in the setup process.

 ### Available Stripe Tools